At a Glance

 ✨Emphasise Fun and Engagement

 Since the role involves creating a fun environment, think of creative activities or programmes you've implemented before.
-Share how you can make sessions enjoyable while still being educational and supportive.
+Share ideas on how you can make sessions enjoyable while still being educational and supportive.